adonisjs/v6-docs/content/docs/http/file_uploads.md

 await avatar.move(app.makePath('uploads'))
 ```

-Also, it is recommended to provide a unique unguessable name to the moved file.
+Also, it is recommended to provide a unique random name to the moved file.
 For this, you may use the `cuid` helper.

 ```ts
 import { cuid } from '@adonisjs/core/helpers'